 12) Make A DIY Citrus Air Freshener or Perfume

-Using aromatherapy is a really quick way to give yourself a little mood boost.
+Enjoying some bright citrusy scents is a really quick way to give yourself a little mood boost.
 If you don’t want to take the time to bake something with citrus, or if you don’t have any citrus fruits around, you can get the same mood-brightening effects by using citrus essential oils and making a DIY air freshener or DIY perfume.
 You can have fun mixing and matching scents like lemon, orange, lime, bergamot, grapefruit, and tangerine and feel a little hint of the summery warmer weather to come.

 13) Create a Pinterest “Escape” Board